dynamsoft-docs/label-recognition-docs-mobile/programming/android/user-guide.md

    }
    ```

-    The recognition results of SDK are organized into a four-tier structure:
+    The recognition results are organized into a four-tier structure:
     - `DLRResult[]` corresponds to the results of an `image`
     - `DLRResult` corresponds to the result of a `TextArea` (also called Label)
     - `DLRLineResult` corresponds to the result of each `TextLine` in the Label